Culture

 tourism at home

-September 13, 2009 by deeb
+September 13, 2009

 We had a very eventful weekend with Adolfo’s brother and girlfriend, which included the Ballet of Jalisco, a ceramics studio in Tonala, Guachimontones and raiding the lemon tree down the street.